splunk/public-o11y-docs/admin/teams/manage-teams.rst

 .. _admin-manage-teams:

 *********************************************************
-Create and manage teams in Splunk Observability Cloud
+Manage users and teams in Splunk Observability Cloud
 *********************************************************

 .. meta::
-   :description: Learn how to manage teams in Splunk Observability Cloud.
+   :description: Learn how to manage users teams in Splunk Observability Cloud.

 .. toctree::
    :hidden: